adonev/NumMethII/Assignments.md

 ### Image inpainting

-Filling out missing pieces in an image can be done using nonlinear parabolic PDEs combined with IMEX-type schemes, as explained in the [paper by K. Chow, S.J.
+Filling out missing pieces in an image can be done using nonlinear parabolic PDEs combined with IMEX-type schemes, as explained in Section 6.1 of the [paper by K. Chow, S.J.
 Ruuth on "Linearly stabilized schemes for the time integration of stiff nonlinear PDEs", J. Sci.
 Comput., 87(3): 1-29, 2021](https://arxiv.org/abs/2104.12340).
 The spatial discretization can be FEM or finite difference.

 ### Finite-Element Methods in 1D or 2D